YinHK-gameDev/unity-learn/assets/models/Importing model/Avatar.md

 ![](./AvatarMaskInspectorHumanoid.png)

 #### Transform hierarchy
-If your animation does not use a Humanoid Avatar, or if you want more detailed control over which individual bones are masked, you can select or deselect portions of the Model’s transform hierarchy:
+If your animation **does not use a Humanoid Avatar**, or if you **want more detailed control over which individual bones are masked**, you can **select or deselect portions of the Model’s transform hierarchy**:

 1. Assign a reference to the Avatar whose transform you would like to mask.
 2. Click the Import Skeleton button.
 The hierarchy of the avatar appears in the inspector.